spatie/javascript-styleguide/README.md

 }

-// This one's a bit longer, having everything on one line feels a bit heavy. export const query = selector => document.querySelector(selector);
+// This one's a bit longer, having everything on one line feels a bit heavy.
+// It's not easily scannable unlike the previous example. export const query = selector => document.querySelector(selector);
 ```